Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

 ## Data Cleanup

--   The data for TensorFlow needed to be cleaned in way that would be easier for the ai to learn.
-This can be done by simply dropping samples with Infinity and NaN values, then converting the data into tensors.
-This is done by re-arranging the data into large arrays of 1s and 0s that the ai can understand.

-- The data for Fast.AI must also be cleaned of NaN and Infinity values.
-Fortunately, however, after this is completed the AI should be able to read in the remainder of the data.
+-   dropped samples with NaN and Infifinity and mising values

 ## Datasets Summary

 ### All.csv

 -   labeled 5 URL types with total 36697 samples
-    -   build model to classify malicious URLs
+    -   goal is to build model that dectets and classifies malicious URLs

 | URL Type   | Total |
 | ---------- | ----: |